Financial Mathematics BSc

 Qualifying with a degree in Financial Mathematics from Leeds will set you up with the core foundations needed to pursue a career in the finance industry or other parts of the private and public sector where analytical and mathematical skills are valued including:

 - Asset management and investment

-The numerical, analytical and problem solving skills you will develop, as well as your specialist subject knowledge and your ability to think logically, are highly valued by employers.
+The numerical, analytical and problem-solving skills you'll develop, as well as your specialist subject knowledge and your ability to think logically, are highly valued by employers.
 This course also allows you to develop the transferable skills that employers seek.

 Here’s an insight into the job roles some of our most recent graduates have obtained:

 - Financial Analyst, American Express

 - Financial Reporter, Elan Publishing

 - CFO & Controller, GE Capital Transportation Finance